Pathways to Law is run by the Sutton Trust and funded by the Legal Education Foundation

 Pathways to Law at the University of Exeter is open to students who satisfy most, if not all, of the following criteria:

-Applicants must also be enthusiastic and show a willingness and ability to commit fully to the demands of the Pathways to Law programme.
+- Be enthusiastic and show a willingness and ability to commit fully to the demands of the programme.